 The crank sensor is designed to create a 5 volt pulse to let the PCM know the engine is cranking/running and to let it know the crankshaft position.

-Before you start the test, let me tell you that this is an on-car test of the crank sensor... so the crank sensor has to remain connected to its harness connector for this test to work.
+Before you start the test, let me tell you that this is an on-car test of the crank sensor.
+It's important that the crank sensor remain connected to its harness connector for this test to work.